Th3-D5-482/Deliceo-Project-DefCon/README.md

-# Deliceo (Project: Defcon)
+# Déliceo (Project: Defcon)

 ## Created by Th3_D5_482

 ### Overview
-Deliceo is a food app designed to provide users with a seamless experience in discovering, viewing, and managing their favorite food items.
+Déliceo is a food app designed to provide users with a seamless experience in discovering, viewing, and managing their favorite food items.
 Users can create an account and sign in to access a variety of features.
 Once logged in, they can explore a wide range of food options, categorized for easy navigation.
 The app offers personalized recommendations, popular items, and detailed descriptions, ensuring users can find exactly what they’re craving.
-With intuitive search functionality and a user-friendly interface, Deliceo makes it easy to add items to a cart or favorites list, enhancing the overall user experience.
+With intuitive search functionality and a user-friendly interface, Déliceo makes it easy to add items to a cart or favorites list, enhancing the overall user experience.

 ### Technologies Used
 - **Flutter**: The app is built using Flutter, a UI toolkit for crafting natively compiled applications for mobile, web, and desktop from a single codebase.